joe01w/cloud_learning/azure/2_tier_app_deployment_Azure.md

-# What is 2 Tier Arcitecture Deployment?
+# What is 2 Tier Architecture Deployment?

 Two-tier architecture deployment divides an application into two layers: the frontend tier, which interacts with users and presents the user interface through web servers or client-side applications, and the backend tier, responsible for business logic, data processing, and storage using databases, application servers, or APIs.
 This setup simplifies management but may have scalability limitations compared to more complex architectures.